 With a strong, inclusive approach to ITSM, your organization can offer reliable services that deliver as expected on a daily basis.
-If and when any issues arise, a strategically sound ITSM management protocol will ensure that problems are resolved in a prompt but lasting manner.
+If and when any issues arise, strategically sound ITSM protocol will ensure that problems are resolved in a prompt but lasting manner.

 Let’s take a quick poll of those reading: Who’s okay with that as an outcome?
 No one?
 Okay, great.